hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - StealthWatch
+  - rapidly collects and analyzes <span style="color: #bb6600">NetFlow and telemetry data</span> to deliver in-depth visibility and understanding of network traffic
   - <span style="color: #bb6600">visibility and security analytics solution</span>
   - collects and analyze network data from the existing network infrastructure
   - analyze industry standard NetFlow data from Cisco and other vendors Routers, Switches, Firewalls, and other network devices